 - If the "Due date" is defined, and Backward scheduling (Enterprise feature) is available, the operations are scheduled to finish as late as possible before the due date.
 I.e. it is likely that the MO start time will change, while the finish time will stay in place.

 - The quantity of the target lot is updated.

-Managing materials with bulk actions:
+Editing bookings of materials with bulk actions:

 - Click "Book all parts" to book available items from stock (by FIFO; or by FEFO, for perishable goods).

 - Click "Release all booked parts" to unbook all booked materials.
 Consumed materials will not be affected.